-Meditation is grrreat.
-On the spiritual path, it is essential – imho.
+On the spiritual path, meditation is extremely helpful to quieten the mind.
 Having said that when we live in the moment, beyond the mind chatter, then life itself becomes meditation.

 “To me a man of meditation is bound to be immensely loving.”

 “Meditation slowly, slowly turns into your enlightenment.
 You suddenly become aware one day, where is that darkness? where is that continuous rush of thoughts? where has the mind gone?
 Suddenly you are absolutely as hollow as a bamboo; but your hollowness is not empty – it is full of joy and full of rejoicing.
 You will dance for no reason at all, you will sing for no reason at all, songs that you have not composed, dances that you have not learned.
 They are just bubbling spontaneously in your consciousness.